-Friends of Tygerberg Hills are persons who are concerned about the environment.
+Friends of Tygerberg Hills are people who are concerned about our natural environment in the Cape.

 Our Friends group was founded end of November 2002 starting with 15 members.

 On the 29th of August 2005 we were registered as a Non-profit organization with the department of social development.
 We have also received tax exemption from SARS.